pageshu/pageshu.github.io/Readme.md

 - [optional] Some very useful linux commands (e.g. nohup, scp, etc.)
 - [optional] Docker

+:rocket: :rocket: *When used as teaching material for courses (e.g. Machine Learning), the main focus will bu put on the ***Git*** tool.*

 Those skills are quite versatile and could be very useful when you create your website with other static web generators (e.g. Hexo, Jekyll etc.), dynamic web frameworks, as well as in many DevOps scenarios.

-***Notice: If you just want to build your own personal website, you need only to watch videos 1-5, whose total length is ~30 minutes.***
+:rocket: :rocket: ***Notice: If you just want to build your own personal website, you need only to watch videos 1-5, whose total length is ~30 minutes.***

 ## Code
 ![](readme_img/programming.png)